octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Camel/ChapterLambda/course.md

 We call _antipattern_ when a smart contract has a special role (admin) or may be evolving (changing the rules of the smart contract).

-The need to modify the behaviour of a smart contract emerges when for exemple the laws of a country have changed and you need to apply the same changes to the rules in your smart contract.
+The need to modify the behaviour of a smart contract emerges when for example the laws of a country have changed and you need to apply the same changes to the rules in your smart contract.
 One could write a new smart contract (V2) and deploy it but it would imply that all existing information stored in the storage of the old smart contract (V1) would be lost.
 This problem can be solved by :
 1- migrating storage information through transactions, 2- or by forcing the new contract to request storage data from the old contract,